OUCH! Your Puppy Alligator

 Dogs chase cats, not trees.
 Be a tree!

-If there is a time or place that nipping your ankles is likely, spend time teaching the behavior you do want when your puppy is receptive to learning, so you can apply the skill in that time and in that place.
+Is there is a time or place that nipping your ankles is likely?
+Spend time teaching the behavior you do want when your puppy is receptive to learning, so you can apply the skill in that time and in that place.
 "No" only interrupts, it doesn't teach what you DO want.
 Work on rewarding "let's go" with tasty treats delivered next to your leg every couple of steps from point A. to point B. for trotting nicely next to you.
 Mark the lovely trot with a "Yes!" right before you place the food treat in front of the pup's nose for them to eat.
 To avoid leaping and snapping, don't dangle it above the puppy's head.
 Keep it in your closed hand, held at your belly button, until you say "Yes!"

 Respond to impending lunacy with a calm, still, response.
-Keep some tasty treats in your pockets to reward him when he makes better choices!
+Keep some tasty treats in your pockets so you'll be ready to reward better choices!
 Be as calm as you'd like him to be.
-Calmly disengage - slowly walk away or remain still and turn your back.
-Praise softly when when you see behavior you like and scatter a few treats in the lawn to sniff and find.
+Calmly disengage - slowly walk away or remain still and look away.
+Praise softly when when you see behavior you like and scatter a few treats in the lawn for him to sniff and find.
 Sniffing can be calming.